Sustainable agriculture: Hydroponics or soil-less culture

-Hydroponics is an alternative to agriculture that creates the ideal environment for optimal growth without using a dormant medium.
+Hydroponics is an alternative to agriculture that creates the ideal environment with water for optimal growth without using a dormant medium.
 This innovative farming technique produces higher crop yields without compromising soil health.
 The most significant drawback of this sustainable farming technique is the cost associated with development.

 Standards

 Certification systems are important to the agriculture community and to consumers as these standards determine the sustainability of produce.
 Numerous sustainability standards and certification systems exist, including organic certification, Rainforest Alliance, Fair Trade, UTZ Certified, GlobalGAP, Bird Friendly, and the Common Code for the Coffee Community (4C).
 These standards specify rules that producers, manufacturers and traders need to follow so that the things they do, make, or grow do not hurt people and the environment.
 These standards are also known as Voluntary Sustainability Standards (VSS) that are private standards that require products to meet specific economic, social or environmental sustainability metrics.
 The requirements can refer to product quality or attributes, but also to production and processing methods, as well as transportation.

 VSS are mostly designed and marketed by non-governmental organizations (NGOs) or private firms and they are adopted by actors up and down the value chain, from farmers to retailers.
 Certifications and labels are used to signal the successful implementation of a VSS.
 According to the ITC standards map the mostly covered products by standards are agricultural products.
 Around 500 VSS today apply to key exports of many developing countries, such as coffee, tea, bananas, cocoa, palm oil, timber, cotton, and organic agri-foods.
 VSS are found to reduce eutrophication, water use, greenhouse gas emissions, and natural ecosystem conversion.
 And thus are considered as a potential tool for sustainable agriculture.

 The USDA produces an organic label that is supported by nationalized standards of farmers and facilities.
 The steps for certification consist of creating an organic system plan, which determines how produce will be tilled, grazed, harvested, stored, and transported.
 This plan also manages and monitors the substances used around the produce, the maintenance needed to protect the produce, and any nonorganic products that may come in contact with the produce.
 The organic system plan is then reviewed and inspected by the USDA certifying agent.
 Once the certification is granted, the produce receives an approval sticker from the USDA and the produce is distributed across the U.S. In order to hold farmers accountable and ensure that Americans are receiving organic produce, these inspections are done at least once a year.
 This is just one example of sustainable certification systems through produce maintenance.